AkashKoche/app-management/README.md

 🧪 Local Testing Commands (Docker Compose)

-These commands are used to quickly build, run, and manage your application stack (Node.js app + MongoDB) on your local machine using Docker Compose (Project 2).
+These commands are used to quickly build, run, and manage your application stack (Node.js app + MongoDB) on your local machine using Docker Compose.
 Command	Purpose
 1. Build & Run	Builds the Docker image and starts both the app and mongodb services in the background.
 Use this first.